anthonyouch/web-scraper/README.md

 - Should project should cover all types of internships (e.g., engineering, computer science, etc.).?

 ## Demo Product
-- This is a demo product that scrapes Gradconnect for CS internships (only the first page).
+- This is a demo product that scrapes Gradconnect for all jobs.
    - Install the required packages using pip:
      ```bash
      pip install beautifulsoup4 requests pandas lxml